 Artistic perspectives on community development

 ifa laboratory considers the artistic perspective very important in the context of community development.
 Artists can often come up with unexpected, different and innovative ways of approaching different issues.
 This creates disruption, innovation and new attitudes within, and between, communities.
 Artistic projects have the power to unite people and the idea is to present creative, neutral and intriguing platforms that attract participants from the local communities to meet in natural ways over topics of interest.

-Currently ifa laboratory develops four projects with artists working with and for the Marolles neighbourhood in Brussels.
+Currently ifa laboratory develops three projects with artists working with and for the Marolles neighbourhood in Brussels.
+Please see more here.

 Kaarina Kaikkonen (FI) The Social Elevator (working title)

 Large-scale installation involving the elevator of the Marolles between the palace of Justice and rue de l’Epée.
 The installation invites to debate about the community and its different resident people, going back to a historical aspect of the neighbourhood.
 Talks will be organised.

 Everyone´s an Activist is a participatory art project that explores feelings and opinions about climate change and environmental issues.
 The aim of the project is to spark dialogue about environmental issues.
 There will be a debate and an on-and offline exhibition.

 Jon Rubin has great reputation for his social practice art projects.
 The idea for the Marolles is to create a community project linking the Marolles with a similar neighbourhood in the States and to develop an interesting eco-climate within the neighbourhood.
 Jon Rubin has recently finalised work with Solomon R. Guggenheim museum in New York on the project A talking parrot, a high school drama class, a Punjabi TV show, the oldest song in the world, a museum artwork, and a congregation’s call to action circle through New York.

 Previously presented interactive and participative art @ ifa laboratory: